orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
-*Dormant computation, is there anything less dangerous?*
+*Dormant computation, is there anything more dangerous?*
 ***[], []***
 ***, 20[90]***